zinosat/site/src/index.md

 # Why Custom Firmware

-From my short and limited exprience with the original firmware provided by ObinsLab, I find it to be extremely buggy.
+From my short and limited experience with the original firmware provided by ObinsLab, I find it to be extremely buggy.
 One of the most significant problem being compatibility in BIOS.
 Aside from buggy, I would also like to switch the "Magic FN" from caps lock to other keys.